wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-vmm-to-vmm.md

 ## Step 6: Configure storage mapping
 By default when you replicate a virtual machine on a source Hyper-V host server to a target Hyper-V host server, replicated data is stored in the default location that’s indicated for the target Hyper-V host in Hyper-V Manager.
 For more control over where replicated data is stored, you can configure storage mappings as follows:

 - Define storage classifications on both the source and target VMM servers.
-For instructions, see [How to create storage classifications in <!-- deleted by customization VMM](https://technet.microsoft.com/zh-cn/library/gg610685.aspx) --><!-- keep by customization: begin --> VMM](http://technet.microsoft.com/zh-cn/library/gg610685.aspx) <!-- keep by customization: end -->.
+For instructions, see [How to create storage classifications in VMM](https://technet.microsoft.com/zh-cn/library/gg610685.aspx).
 Classifications must be available to the Hyper-V host servers in source and target clouds.
 Classifications don’t need to have the same type of storage.
 For example you can map a source classification that contains SMB shares to a target classification that contains CSVs.
 - After classifications are in place you can create mappings.
 1. On the **Quick Start** page > **Map storage**.
 1. Click the **Storage** tab > **Map storage classifications**.